conduktor/conduktor-docs/docs/platform/gateway/configuration/enterprise_proxy_security.md

 ## Access control

 Conduktor Gateway supports SASL authentication with clients the same as base Kafka.
-The PLAIN sasl mechanism is used to communicate user information to the server via the usual username and password fields.
+The PLAIN SASL mechanism is used to communicate user information to the server via the usual username and password fields.

 The gateway uses encrypted JWT tokens in the password field to encode metadata required by the gateway (tenant